2021 Ford Kuga Review< Back to blog

 Those in the back won’t be as generously catered for, unfortunately.
 The door bins are only suitable for smaller bottles and there isn’t much else in terms of storage, other than map pockets on the back of the driver and front passenger seats.
 However, a 12V socket is available as standard for phone charging.

-There are loads of engines to choose from in your new Ford Kuga, the standout being the brand-new plug-in hybrid.
+There are loads of engines to choose from in your new Ford Kuga, the standout being the plug-in hybrid unit.
 It uses a 2.5-litre petrol engine which is supported by a 14.4kWh battery pack, delivering a total of 225bhp.
 It makes for the most refined drive of the bunch, especially as it’s coupled with an automatic gearbox which seems effortless when shifting up and down.

 If you don’t plan to do a lot of miles then there are two variations of petrol units which use Ford’s savvy EcoBoost technology.
-The standard one has 120bhp, though this never feels like enough punch for this big car, in particular this can be felt whenever you need to perform an overtake.
-We recommend the 150bhp alternative, which still returns a combined fuel economy of 42.8mpg.
+The standard one has 120bhp, though this never feels like enough punch for this big car.
+In particular this can be felt whenever you need to perform an overtake.
+We recommend the 150bhp alternative, which still returns a combined fuel economy of 43mpg.

 For the latest car reviews and auto news, check out the Moneyshake blog.